Tipo de alimento

 Kidney beans may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Kidney bean is a type of common bean—a sprawling family of legumes that originated in the Americas.
-Kidney bean was cultivated in South America before colonization and trade brought beans abroad—a milestone that led to a world of bean lovers, numerous heirloom varieties, and myriad ways to cook the nutritious beans.
+Kidney bean was cultivated in South America before colonization and trade brought beans abroad.
 Today, the kidney bean has many names (barbunya, feijão vermelho, frijoles colorados, rajma, and surkh lobia, to name a few) and serves as an inexpensive source of protein and fiber for people around the world.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.

 Crush or blend cooked kidney beans into a textured mash or smooth paste.
-For added nutrition, stir in breast (human) milk, formula, olive oil, butter, or yogurt.
+Feel free to stir in breast milk, formula, olive oil, butter, or yogurt.
 When introducing beans, start with a small amount and gradually increase portion sizes to minimize any digestive discomfort.
 Let baby scoop the mash or paste, and if help is needed, pre-load a spoon or thinly spread some mash on another food.
 Alternatively, share kidney beans from your chili, salad, or stew.
 Simply pick out some of the beans and mash them for baby.

 Babies with a developing pincer grasp (where the thumb meets the pointer finger) may graduate to whole kidney beans that are fully cooked until soft and gently flattened.
 Alternatively, continue serving mashed or pureed kidney beans.